QiansiqiHu/DOT-server/README.md

 ## Configuration

-#### 137.189.75.114 & 137.189.75.115
+#### GPU Servers (137.189.75.114 & 137.189.75.115)
-These two servers are equipped with graphics cards, and users will use them for experiments.
-Below is the list of components for the two servers.
+These two servers are equipped with graphics cards (NVidia 4049).
+You may use them for computational experiments.
+Below is the summary of components for the two servers.
 They are identical in configuration.

 |Component| Description|
 |---------|------------|